electronjoe/mount-massive-manual/README.md

 - You want 10-15% of trailer weight to be on the tongue for trailer stability safety
 - But you also need to pay attention to your vehicle hitch weight constraints (e.g. highlander 350 lb)

+## Electric Brake Controller Settings

+- Follow instructions for your brake controller to calibrate the gain (strength)
+- You do not want to be dragging tires, ever
+  - This will rapidly wear out the $300 ea all-terrain tires

 ## Checklists